datalad-handbook/book/docs/basics/101-125-siblings.rst

 nesting concepts, he decided to download the ``shell`` script that was used to generate this example from Github, and saves it in the ``code/`` directory.
+He also does it using the datalad command ``datalad download-url`` for it, that can take a commit message and will save the download right to the history!

 Navigate into your dataset copy in ``mock_user/DataLad-101``, and run the following command